strimzi/strimzi.github.io/_posts/2019-04-24-accessing-kafka-part-2.md

 But the pod hostnames or IP addresses are not recognized outside of Kubernetes, so we cannot use them.
 So, how does Strimzi solve it?

-Instead, of using the pod hostnames or IP addresses, we create additional services - one of each Kafka broker.
+Instead, of using the pod hostnames or IP addresses, we create additional services - one for each Kafka broker.
 So in a Kafka cluster with N brokers we will have N+1 node port services:

 * One which can be used by the Kafka clients as the bootstrap service for the initial connection and for receiving the metadata about the Kafka cluster